-The Determinants of Small Ruminant Market participation and Marketed surplus in TahtayAdyabo District, Tigray, Ethiopia.
+Determinants of Small Ruminant Market participation and marketing surplus in TahtayAdyabo District, Tigray Region, Ethiopia.

 Abstract

 The aim of this study was to analyze the factors that determine farmers’ participation in small ruminant marketing and marketed surplus in the study area; TahtayAdyabo District, Tigray,Ethiopia.
 The data were collected from a randomly selected 138 sample households.
 Heckman two-step method was used to identify factors affecting farmers’ participation decision in small ruminant marketing and quantity marketed in the study area.
 The result indicated that small ruminant market participation decision significantly affected by experience in small ruminant production, access to market information, family size, non/off farm income, access to veterinary services, distances to the nearest livestock market, distances to all weather roads and other livestock owned.
 The quantity of small ruminant supplied to the market significantly affected by experience in small ruminant production, access to credit, access to veterinary service, non/off farm income, distance to all weather roads and distance to the nearest livestock market.
 Therefore, policies aiming at developing the skills farmers acquired through experience, increasing the dimension of access to formal financial systems, provision of timely and adequate veterinary services, provision of timely and accurate market information and developing and improving infrastructure are recommended to accelerate the farmers’ participation in small ruminant marketing and marketed surplus in TahtayAdyabo District.